atmcgrath/intro-dh/assignments/data-essay.md

 ## Data Essay assignment instructions

 The goal of this assignment is to explore a dataset through a combination of data visualization and text.
 Your essay should be live on the web and designed and written for a non-specialized public audience.
 You may select your dataset, tools, and visualization types.
+You will [submit the link to Moodle](https://moodle.brynmawr.edu/mod/assign/view.php?id=371805) by Friday, March 28.

 Your project should include:

 - A bibliography with the data's source and any secondary sources consulted.
 Citations should be detailed and consistent (i.e. Chicago, MLA, APA...) and should include hyperlinks.
 - A title for your essay (and for any individual visualizations if relevant)
 - One or more visualizations embedded as still images or interactive objects, with labels and keys.
 - Approximately 300-500 words of text

 Your essay should include:

 - A narrative about this data: an interpretation of what the visualization(s) might show or suggest.
 - An explanation (in your own words) of the dataset itself and how it was collected, along with any context you think is relevant for interpretation.
 - An explanation of your choices in selecting tools, visualizations, a any additional cleaning work you performed.